darkhelmet/verboselogging/posts/deploying-your-ruby-app-with-mongrel2.md

 ## Fin

 That’s it!
 Start playing with it.
-Report `rack-mongrel2` bugs [on github](http://github.com/darkhelmet/rack-mongrel2/issues) and I’ll get at them!
+Report `rack-mongrel2` bugs [on github](http://github.com/darkhelmet/rack-mongrel2/issues) and I'll get at them!

-If you want to check a “full” app, already setup, check out [http://github.com/darkhelmet/mongrel2-example](http://github.com/darkhelmet/mongrel2-example).
+If you want to check a "full" app, already setup, check out [http://github.com/darkhelmet/mongrel2-example](http://github.com/darkhelmet/mongrel2-example).

 Thanks to [drnic](http://twitter.com/drnic) for wrapping up the last couple of things on it.